Sidhureddi/chatgpt-py-api/ARTICLE.md

 load_dotenv()
 ```

-## Step 4: Define the ChatGPT methods <a name="chatgpt-methods"></a>
+## Step 4: Define the ChatGPT methods <a name="ChatGPT-methods"></a>

 Next, we will define a few methods that will allow us to interact with ChatGPT.
-The first method, `get_input_box`, will return the textarea where we can enter our messages to chatGPT.
+The first method, `get_input_box`, will return the textarea where we can enter our messages to ChatGPT.

 The `is_logged_in` method will check if we are logged in to ChatGPT by looking for the `root` data-id on the input textarea.